-Many upper-year courses in the program have prerequisites determined by their home departments or colleges, and many of these prerequisites are not ES&L courses.
-Thus students need to plan ahead and make sure their program of study fulfills the prerequisite requirements for the courses they wish to take in upper years.
+Many optional upper-year courses in the program have prerequisites determined by their home units, and many of these prerequisites are not ES&L courses.
+Thus, students need to plan ahead and make sure their program of study fulfills the prerequisite requirements for the courses they wish to take in upper years.

 Yes.
 First, the chief benefits of being in such a program are flexibility and inter-disciplinarity.
-The options available to you have been drawn from many departments and colleges in the Faculty of Arts & Science.
+The options available to you have been drawn from many units in the Faculty of Arts & Science at U of T.

-If such circumstances are the case, please send the Director (1) a brief email note clearly explaining the necessity for the substitution credit, as well as the following information: (2a) the full calendar course description (with web address), (2b) the departmental description for the course (if any, and web address), and (2c) the course website and description for the course (if any).
+If such circumstances are the case, please send the program assistant (1) a very brief email note clearly explaining the justification for the substitution credit, as well as the following information: (2a) the full calendar course description (with web address/link), (2b) the departmental description for the course (if any, and web address/link), and (2c) the course website and description for the course (if any).
 Potential substitution credits should have official calendar descriptions that indicate content directly relevant to the study of ethics, society or law.
-The Director’s decision will be based largely on whether or not, in his or her judgment, the course(s) would be suitable for inclusion in the program.
+Permission will be based on whether or not, in the program’s judgment, the course(s) would be suitable for inclusion in the major.

 This would normally mean you would not be eligible to take the course.
 If, however, you think you have equivalent preparation, you should speak with the instructor.

-TRN 303H1 Ethics and Society, like PHL271H1 (Law and Morality) and TRN412H1 (Seminar in Ethics, Society & Law), is one of ES&L’s core required courses.
-In addition to its focus on the intersection of ethics and society, TRN 303H1 includes two other important elements:
+TRN303H1 Ethics and Society is one of ES&L’s core required courses.
+The course is run as a seminar-style course, typically with fewer than 25 students and featuring class discussion at least as much as lecture.
+In addition to its focus on the intersection of ethics and society, TRN303H1 includes two other important elements:

-Typically in mid-July a selection of senior ES&L majors with the highest cGPAs are invited to join the Community Research Partnerships in Ethics course.
+During the summer, senior ES&L majors with strong cGPAs are invited to join the Community Research Partnerships in Ethics (CRPE) course.
 The course is challenging and the number of projects is limited.
-It is unlikely the cut-off would go below a cGPA of about 3.50 in any given year.
-The course is administered either by the director of the Ethics, Society & Law Program, or a CRPE Project Coordinator, and is supported by the Centre for Ethics.
-Each student project is supervised by a University of Toronto faculty member.
+The course is administered either by the Director or Associate Director of the ES&L program, or a designated CRPE Project Coordinator.

 TRN412H1 requires a major research paper in which students conduct an inquiry into a selected social issue with ethical and legal aspects.
 The inquiry is expected to be integrative in at least two ways: it must integrate material covered in the seminar with the student’s research on the chosen topic, and it must integrate material from each of the program’s general thematic categories (“ethics,” “society,” and “law”).